michlleee/mushroom-image-classification-ai/README.md

 Then, open your browser and navigate to `http://localhost:5000` to use the interface.

 ## Dataset
-The model is trained on a dataset containing images of edible and poisonous mushrooms.
+The model is trained on a dataset containing images of edible and poisonous mushrooms from https://www.kaggle.com/datasets/derekkunowilliams/mushrooms.
 The dataset is preprocessed and augmented to improve accuracy.

 ## Model
 - Custom Convolutional Neural Network (CNN) architecture